 He draws his motives from natural elements such as water, sun, wind, and moon.
 An important motive for him is the sea.
 Here nature appears in its simplest, essential, unchanging form.
 The sea is never twice the same, but still remains the same.

-Through abstraction he wants to come to the essence and be able to create a new pure and absolute reality.
+Through abstraction he wants to come to the essence and be able to create a new pure and unique absolute reality.

 Michael works across different mediums in which he explores his interest in reflection, movement and structure.
 With his print work on flat and static surfaces he uses dots and rhythm and the juxtaposition of layers to achieve abstract impressions of movement.
 Whereas with his ‘analogue machines’ he is able to show his observations through a constantly changing movement of dots and filters.

 11 July – 31 August at WTC The Hague Art Gallery with works by Michael Bom, Touw van Eck and Josja Caecilia Schepman